 There are two ways of finding the Eccles By-pass connection with The Borehole, and both start at the point where the two routes from Holbeck Junction into Lower T Piece combine in a high chamber with a large fallen boulder almost blocking the exit.
 The first way follows the floor.
 Work your way round the boulder into the dry passage beyond, and follow this for 70 metres or so back into the stream to where an inlet enters from the right (true left).
 This inlet is actually the continuation of Green n Smelly.
 Follow this to a climb where there is a seemingly unstable chockstone above your head.

-You can either climb onto this (it is, in fact, quite safe), or bypass it by crawling through a small hole at floor level on the right into the bottom of a small pit with a rope climb leading to the same place.
+You can either climb onto this (it is, in fact, quite safe), or bypass it by crawling through a small hole at floor level on the right into the bottom of a small pit with climb leading to the same place.

 Continue for a couple of metres to a hole in the floor where the water emerging from the Green n Smelly choke sinks, and with the entrance to Spiral Staircase Passage, leading up to the Wretched Rabbit entrance rifts, to the right.
 Clamber into the hole, and enter a smallish passage into which water is sinking.
 This gets a little bigger fairly quickly, and passes a couple of uninviting junctions, before entering a wide bedding passage with a stream flowing through it.
 This is the bottom of The Borehole.